jbequinn/openwrt-builder/README.md

 ```
 docker run --rm -it -e CPUS=5 -v /tmp/patches:/patches -v /tmp/output:/output -v /tmp/config:/config jbequinn/openwrt-builder /bin/bash
 ```
-### Environment variables
-- `CPUS`: number of CPUs to use during compilation, or all available if not specified.

 ### Volumes
 - `/patches`: any *.patch files mounted in this directory will be applied as git patches.
 - `/config`: OpenWRT `.config` file will be copied from here.
 Otherwise, a default one will be generated.
 - `/output`: compiled images will be copied to this directory.

+### Environment variables
+- `CPUS`: number of CPUs to use during compilation, or all available if not specified.
+- `PATCHES`: Defaults to `/patches`.
+Directory to use for git patches.
+- `CONFIG`: Defaults to `/config`.
+Directory where to look for the `.config` file.
+- `OPENWRT_REPO`: Defaults to `/home/openwrt/openwrt`.
+OpenWRT repo directory to use for compiling images.
+The official OpenWRT repo (master branch) will be used if this directory does not exist.

 ## Build
 ```